ollama

 currently loaded in memory at the ollama server that llm interfaces

 with.
-This is equivalent to accessing the runningModels
+This is equivalent to accessing the runningModels property

-with the syntax list = llm.runningModels
+with the syntax list = llm.runningModels.

-list = listRunningModels (lllm, outtype)
+list = listRunningModels (lllm, outtype) also

 specifies the data type of the output argument list. outtype